Alex-Greenacre/Uni-MSc-Project/README.md

 # Alex Greenacre KF7029 - Dissertation
-This project covers the research that I carried out as part of my masters dissertaion during my Msc Advanced computer science course.
+This project covers the research that I carried out as part of my masters dissertation during my Msc Advanced computer science course.
 <br>
-The topic of the dissertation covers the radar based localisaiton of humans using through wall radar and image transformers, using a dataset created by Schroth,et al(2023) models CNN,ResNet30 and a image transformer novel to the field were trained and compared against to evaluate the image transformers ability in this field
+The topic of the dissertation covers the radar based localization of humans using through wall radar and image transformers, using a dataset created by Schroth,et al(2023) models CNN,ResNet30 and a image transformer novel to the field were trained and compared against to evaluate the image transformers ability in this field.
 <br>
 This project contains:
 <ul>
 <li>Project code</li>
-<li>Associated dissertaion disscusing resutls</li>
+<li>Associated dissertation discussing results</li>
 </ul>

 ## References